denleduc/etch-a-sketch/README.md

 # etch-a-sketch
-A Etch-a-sketch app in JS while following The Odin Project.
+A Etch-a-sketch app made using JS while following The Odin Project.
 It has several features including:
 - using a user-defined color
 - using a random color for each pixel